su-linterhell/PyBer_Analysis/README.md

 Through the PyBer Summary and Total Fare by City Type chart, we can see that charging higher per ride does not mean a city type will generate the most money.
 There are a few approaches that can be taken in order to increase popularity in Pyber Ride Share outside of just urban areas.

-1. Increase drivers available: Increasing the drivers can impact the riders in a few ways.
+1. Increase the number of drivers available: Increasing the drivers can impact the riders in a few ways.
 Although this data is not provided, less drivers in an area can amount to a longer wait time for the rider.
 This is not ideal and may be a reason why less drivers in rural, or suburban area turn to PyBer.
 Additionally, more drivers can drive down the cost/ride, making PyBer more appealing to potential riders.

 2. Reduce the cost of rides in rural & suburban areas: Another approach to increasing the number of rides within a city type, could be reducing the cost of rides in rural and suburban cities.
 Decreasing the cost may lead to an increase in count of rides.
 The more rides within a city, can lead to a growth in number of drivers.